hjake123/reactive/LATEST_CHANGELOG.md

-Welcome to the "Formulation" Update (Version 10.0.0)!
+Welcome to version 10.0.0!
 This is a major update, so while past worlds should work without issue, I recommend making a backup.
 - Added the custom Material system
   - Materials can be created by the player dynamically and are saved in the world
   - Materials can also be defined using datapacks
   - Added the Discovery Desk
-          - Used to choose the name of discovered Materials
   - Added the `/reactive materials` command tree
   - Added Adept Salts
   - Added Creation Salts